 - Name your Categories clearly so visitors who know absolutely nothing about your Products can quickly find what they need.

-- Create 7 or less master Categories - this is the optimum amount if you carry a large Product range as it is easy to follow and not complex enough for your visitors to get lost with.
+- Create 7 or fewer master Categories - this is the optimum amount if you carry a large Product range as it is easy to follow and not complex enough for your visitors to get lost with.

 [contact] If you need our help with your EKM online shop, contact your Account Manager or Customer Support, who will be able to point you in the right direction.
 We're open from 8am-6pm weekdays and 9am-5.30pm on the weekends.
 If you'd like to suggest a feature or an upgrade on any of the EKM platforms, please let us know on the EKM Suggestions board.
 If you have a non-account specific question ask the EKM Team, join us in EKM Community. [/contact]